 For the most part, winter is over here in South Carolina.
-Within just a few short weeks, spring will be here, and it will be time to start inspecting your Charleston rental property (or properties) for any damage or problems that occurred during the cold weather as part of your rental property maintenance.
+Within just a few short weeks, spring will be here.
+It will be time to start inspecting your Charleston rental property (or properties) for any damage or problems that occurred during the cold weather as part of your rental property maintenance.

-One issue that is very common – yet often overlooked – here in the South is the insidious growth of toxic mold.
+One issue that is very common–yet often overlooked–here in South Carolina is the insidious growth of toxic mold.
 At the beginning stages, the presence of mold is an unsightly nuisance that is indicative of a larger moisture or ventilation problem.
 At its worst, a large mold infestation can present serious health problems for your tenants, render your rental home uninhabitable, and cost you tens of thousands of dollars in lost income and expensive mold remediation.

-Let's go over exactly what is meant by "toxic mold growth", and more importantly, how it can directly affect your Charleston rental property and your career as an independent landlord.
+Let's go over exactly what is meant by 'toxic mold growth,' and more importantly, how it can directly affect your Charleston rental property—and your career as an independent investor.